GramGra07/GentrifiedAppsUtil/Writerside/topics/fieldcentricdriver/fieldcentricdriver.md

 // where gyro is the current rotation of the robot
 ```

-It then returns FieldCentricCoefficients, which return values of frontLeft, frontRight, backLeft, backRight.&#x20;
+It then returns DrivePowerCoefficients, which return values of frontLeft, frontRight, backLeft, backRight.&#x20;

 ```java
 coefficients.frontLeft // this will return the double for front left